The Souls of Black Folk: "Of the Quest of the Golden Fleece"

 Economically, the Negro has become a slave of debt, says Du Bois.
 He describes the economic classes: the "submerged tenth" of croppers, 40 percent are metayers or "tenant on shares" with a chattel mortgage, 39 percent are semi-metayers and wage-laborers, while 5 percent are money-renters, and 6 percent freeholders.
-Finally, du Bois states that only 6 percent "have succeeded in emerging into peasant proprietorship", leading to a "migration to town", the "buying of small homesteads near town".
+Finally, du Bois states that only 6 percent "have succeeded in emerging into peasant proprietorship", leading to a "migration to town", the "buying of small homesteads near town."

 "Of the Sons of Master and Man"

-This chapter discusses "race-contact", specifically as it relates to physical proximity, economic and political relations, intellectual contact, social contact, and religious enterprise.
+This chapter discusses "race-contact," specifically as it relates to physical proximity, economic and political relations, intellectual contact, social contact, and religious enterprise.
 As for physical proximity, Du Bois states there is an obvious "physical color-line" in Southern communities separating whites from Negroes, and a Black Belt in larger areas of the country.

 He says that here is a need for "Negro leaders of character and intelligence" to help guide Negro communities along the path out of the current economic situation.
 The power of the ballot is necessary, he asserts, as "in every state the best arbiters of their own welfare are the persons directly affected."
 He says that "the police system of the South was primarily designed to control slaves," and Negroes viewed its "courts as a means of reenslaving the blacks."
 Regarding social contact, Du Bois states "there is almost no community of intellectual life or point of transference where the thoughts and feelings of one race can come into direct contact and sympathy with thoughts and feelings of the other."

 He concludes that "the future of the South depends on the ability of the representatives of these opposing views to see and appreciate and sympathize with each other's position."

 "Of the Faith of the Fathers"

 In Chapter X, Du Bois describes the rise of the black church and examines the history and contemporary state of religion and spiritualism among African Americans.

-After recounting his first exposure to the Southern Negro revival, Du Bois notes three things that characterize this religion: the Preacher, the Music, and the Frenzy—the Frenzy or Shouting being "when the Spirit of the Lord passed by, and, seizing the devotee, made him mad with supernatural joy."
-Du Bois says that the Negro church is the social center of Negro life.
-Predominately Methodists or Baptists after Emancipation, when Emancipation finally came Du Bois states, it seemed to the freedman a literal "Coming of the Lord".
+After recounting his first exposure to the Southern Negro revival, Du Bois notes three things that characterize this religion: "the Preacher, the Music, and the Frenzy" with the last meaning: "the Frenzy or "Shouting," when the Spirit of the Lord passed by, and, seizing the devotee, made him mad with supernatural joy."
+Du Bois says that the Negro church is the social center of Negro life and that Negro churches were predominately Methodist or Baptist after Emancipation.
+When Emancipation finally came, Du Bois states, "it seemed to the freedman a literal Coming of the Lord."